National War College

-The National War College (NWC) of the United States is a school in the National Defense University.
+In the United States, the National War College (NWC) is a school within the National Defense University.
 It is housed in Roosevelt Hall on Fort Lesley J. McNair, Washington, D.C., the third-oldest Army post still active.

 History

 The National War College (NWC) was officially established on July 1, 1946, as an upgraded replacement for the Army-Navy Staff College, which operated from June 1943 to July 1946.
 The college was one of James Forrestal's favorite causes.